kanghui0204/IsaacLab-Arena-vln/docs/pages/concepts/concept_policy_design.rst

                torch.Tensor: The action to take
            """

-This abstraction enables seamless swapping between different policy implementations while maintaining consistent integration with Isaac Arena environments and the policy runner system.
+This enables seamless swapping between different policy implementations while maintaining consistent integration with Isaac Arena environments.

 Policies in Detail
 ------------------